roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 The way in which fields between tables relate to each other.
 There are 3 types of relationship 1 to many (1 Author to many Novels), many to 1 (many pages to 1 book) and Many to Many (many books borrowed by many people).

 Model driven apps often contain tables with relationships between them.
+Where relationships exist we have the ability to navigate to the record within the related table.
+For example, when looking at a sale we might navigate to the account table to investigate details relating to the account.

 ## Security Role